rsokl/MyGrad/docs/source/index.rst

 MyGrad's primary goal is to make automatic differentiation an accessible and easy to use across the Python/NumPy ecosystem.
 As such, it strives to behave and feel exactly like NumPy so that users need not learn yet another array-based math library.
+Of the various modes and flavors of auto-diff, MyGrad supports backpropagation from a scalar quantity.

 NumPy's ufuncs are richly supported.
 We can even differentiate through an operation that occur in-place on a tensor and applies a boolean mask to the results: